futuremed-ru/covid/lungs-covid-19-classifier/README.md

 Calculated mean and std were used to standardize images after augmentation.
 The network was modified to produce two logits for the classes ("COVID-19" and "Other").
 Weighted binary cross-entropy used as the loss function.
-As we cross-validate over *patients*, the number of images for each of the two classes changes from one fold to another, so we calculated perclass weights for every fold on the fly.
+As we cross-validate over *patients*, the number of images for each of the two classes changes from one fold to another, so we calculated per class weights for every fold on the fly.
 The network was trained using Adam optimizer with asmgrad.
-Other hyperparemeters can be found in `config.py` file.
+Other hyperparameters can be found in `config.py` file.
 Best on validation set by ROC AUC model was saved for each fold.

 ## Results
 Network's predictions was obtained as argmax for produced scores for each class ("COVID-19" and "Other").
-Resulting models formed an ensemble which is used for further analisys.
+Resulting models formed an ensemble which is used for further analysis.
 Models stats:

 | Fold # | Val AUC | Val Acc |